33 Photos that Will Make You Want to Visit Milan

 Milan Duomo at Night

-The cathedral (Duomo di Milano) is, without a doubt, the most famous and iconic landmark.
+The cathedral (Duomo di Milano) is undoubtedly the most famous and iconic landmark.
 If you only have a few hours to spend in Milan, this is THE place to go.
 And a must-do in Milan is to visit the cathedral and walk on the Duomo rooftop, possibly closer to sunset time.
+If you visit Milan during the peak season or when the city hosts significant events like Fashion Week or Milan Design Week, I suggest you book your entry to the cathedral and the Duomo terrace in advance to avoid long queues.

 Sculpture Milan Cathedral